cristianbote/react-hashtag/README.md

 ```

 ## Questions?
-Feel free to fill an issue if you have any questions.
+Feel free to file an issue if you have any questions.